-(33) "Services plan" is defined in OAR 581-015-2450.
+(34) "Services plan" is defined in OAR 581-015-2450(5).

-(34) “Sheltered Workshop” is a facility in which individuals with disabilities, including intellectual or developmental disabilities, are congregated for the purpose of receiving employment services and performing work tasks for pay at the facility.
-A Sheltered Workshop primarily employs these individuals with the exception of service support staff.
-A Sheltered Workshop is a fixed site that is owned, operated, or controlled by a provider, where an individual has few or no opportunities to interact with nondisabled individuals, except paid support staff.
-A Sheltered Workshop is not Small Group Employment in an Integrated Employment Setting as defined in Executive Order 15-01, and is not otherwise an Integrated Employment Setting as defined in Executive Order 15-01.
+(35) “Sheltered Workshop” means a facility in which individuals with disabilities, including intellectual or developmental disabilities, are congregated for the purpose of receiving employment services and performing work tasks for pay at the facility.
+A sheltered workshop primarily employs these individuals with the exception of service support staff.
+A sheltered workshop is a fixed site that is owned, operated, or controlled by a provider, where an individual has few or no opportunities to interact with nondisabled individuals, except paid support staff.
+A sheltered workshop is not Small Group Employment in an Integrated Employment Setting as defined in Executive Order 15-01, and is not otherwise an Integrated Employment Setting as defined in Executive Order 15-01.

-(35) "Short term objectives" means measurable intermediate performance steps that will enable parents, students and educators to gage, at intermediate times during the year, how well the child is progressing toward the annual goals by either:
+(36) "Short term objectives" means measurable intermediate performance steps that will enable parents, students and educators to determine student progress, at intermediate times during the year, and determine how well the child is progressing toward the annual goals by either:

 (a) Breaking down the skills described in the goal into discrete components, or

 (b) Describing the amount of progress the child is expected to make within specified segments of the year.
-(36) "Special education" means specially designed instruction that is provided at no cost to parents to meet the unique needs of a child with a disability “Special education” includes instruction that:
+(37) (a)"Special education" means specially designed instruction, at no cost to parent, to meet the unique needs of a child with a disability, including: “

-(a) May be conducted in the classroom, the home, a hospital, an institution, a special school or another setting; and
+(A) Instruction conducted in the classroom, in the home, in hospitals and institutions, and in other settings; and

-(b) May involve physical education services, speech language services, transition services or other related services designated by rule to be services to meet the unique needs of a child with a disability.
+(B) Instruction in physical education.

+(b) Special education includes each of the following, if the services otherwise meet the requirements of paragraph (36)(a) of this section:

+(A) Speech-language pathology services, or any other related service, if the service is considered special education rather than a related service under State standards;

+(B) Travel training; and

+(C) Vocational education.

+(c) Individual special education terms defined.
+The terms in this definition are defined as follows:

+(A) “At no cost” means that all specially designed instruction is provided without charge, but does not preclude incidental fees that are normally charged to nondisabled students or their parents as a part of the regular education program.

+(B) “Physical education” means, the development of:

+(i) Physical and motor fitness;

+(ii) Fundamental motor skills and patterns; and

+(iii) Skills in aquatics, dance, and individual and group games and sports (including intramural and lifetime sports); and

+(vi) Includes special physical education, adapted physical education, movement education, and motor development.

+(d) “Specially designed instruction” means adapting, as appropriate to the needs of an eligible child under this part, the content, methodology, or delivery of instruction:

+(A) To address the unique needs of the child that result from the child's disability; and

+(B) To ensure access of the child to the general curriculum, so that the child can meet the educational standards within the jurisdiction of the public agency that apply to all children.

+(e) “Travel training” means providing instruction, as appropriate, to children with significant cognitive disabilities, and any other children with disabilities who require this instruction, to enable them to:

+(A) Develop an awareness of the environment in which they live; and

+(B) Learn the skills necessary to move effectively and safely from place to place within that environment (e.g., in school, in the home, at work, and in the community).

+(f) “Vocational education” means organized educational programs that are directly related to the preparation of individuals for paid or unpaid employment, or for additional preparation for a career not requiring a baccalaureate or advanced degree.